Item 9 Labs (OTC:INLB) and Remedent (OTCMKTS:REMI) Financial Analysis

 Remedent, Inc. engages in the research, development, and manufacturing of oral care and cosmetic dentistry products.
 Its products include river 8, prefab veneer, and condor.
 The company was founded on September 30, 1996 and is headquartered in Ghent, Belgium.

-Receive News & Ratings for Remedent Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Remedent and related companies with MarketBeat.com's FREE daily email newsletter.
+Receive News & Ratings for Item 9 Labs Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Item 9 Labs and related companies with MarketBeat.com's FREE daily email newsletter.